Old Bold Pilots Association

 The Old Bold Pilots Association is a group of pilots and enthusiasts who meet weekly to enjoy breakfast and discuss their enthusiasm for aviation.
 The organization is notable for the diverse background of its members that includes civilians and veterans of World War II, the Korean War, and the Vietnam War.
 Members have served in the United States military, the United Kingdom's Royal Air Force, Germany's Luftwaffe, and the Soviet Air Forces.

 History

 The Old Bold Pilots Association (OBPA) traces its beginnings to the mid-1980s, when four former United States Army Air Force P-47 Thunderbolt pilots met regularly for a meal and to share flying stories.
-The society formed with its current name and meeting location in 1995 at the suggestion of member Ray Toliver.
+The society formed with its current name and meeting location in 1995 at the suggestion of member Colonel (ret.)
+Raymond "Ray" F. Toliver (1914−2006).
 The name of the group is a refutation of an observation made in 1949 by early airmail pilot, E. Hamilton Lee: "There are old pilots and bold pilots, but no old, bold pilots."
 The association is informal without a charter, dues, or speakers.
 Informality was desired by members who rejected the strict rules common in other aviation groups.
 One does not have to be a pilot to attend, and anyone with an interest in aviation is invited.